mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 #### Mean Square Error

-It’s the square root of the average of squared differences between prediction and actual observation.
+MSE is calculated by dividing the corresponding sum of squared errors to the sample size.
 MSE formula:
 $$
 \frac1n{\sum_{i=1}^{n} (xi-yi)^2}